Jacbo1/Public-Starfall/SafeNet/README.md

 * `safeNet.send(player or table or nil target, boolean or nil unreliable, string or nil prefix)` The target can be a specific player to send to, nil to send to all players/the server, and can also be a sequential table of players to send to if used server side.
 Specifying a prefix is useful for libraries implementing safeNet because it allows the front end code or other libraries to effectively use the same net message names without interfering with each other.
 * `safeNet.cancel(number ID)` Cancels the net message with the given ID.
 Returns true if found, false if not
 * `safeNet.cancelAll()` Cancels all pending and in-progress net messages
 * `safeNet.writeType(any ...)` This is not new but it supports more datatypes.
 Writes a table or datatype.
-Supported datatypes are 32 bit signed ints, doubles, booleans, tables, angles, vectors, colors, entities, players, strings, quaternions, and vmatrices
+Supported datatypes are 8, 16, 24, and 32 bit signed ints, doubles, booleans, tables, angles, vectors, colors, entities, players, strings, quaternions, and vmatrices
-* `safeNet.writeTable(any ...)` Is an alias to `safeNet.writeType()`
+* `safeNet.writeTable(table t, boolean or nil doubleVectors, boolean or nil doubleAngles)` Writes a table.
+Use `doubleVectors` and `doubleAngles` to write vectors and angles as doubles instead of floats.
+Defaults to floats.
-* `safeNet.readType(callback or nil, maxQuota or nil)` Reads a table or datatype.
+* `safeNet.readType(callback or nil, maxQuota or nil, boolean or nil doubleVectors, boolean or nil doubleAngles)` Reads a datatype.
 This is not a new function but if a callback is given, it will use a coroutine which will yield at the given max quota, or if that is nil, the minimum of quotaMax() * 0.75 and 0.004.
 There is no coroutine version for `safeNet.writeType()`, use `StringStream:writeType()` if a coroutine is needed.
-If using a coroutine, this should be the last `safeNet.read...` as it may change to a newly received message during the coroutined reading
+If using a coroutine, this should be the last `safeNet.read...` as it may change to a newly received message during the coroutined reading.
+Use `doubleVectors` and `doubleAngles` to write vectors and angles as doubles instead of floats.
+Defaults to floats.
-* `safeNet.writeType()` and `safeNet.writeTable()` now accept varargs
-* `safeNet.readType(function callback or nil, maxQuota or nil)` and `safeNet.readTable(function callback or nil, maxQuota or nil)` can now return varargs or run the callback with varargs.
+* `safeNet.readType(function callback or nil, number maxQuota or nil, boolean or nil doubleVectors, boolean or nil doubleAngles)` and `safeNet.readTable(function callback or nil, number maxQuota or nil, boolean or nil doubleVectors, boolean or nil doubleAngles)` can now return varargs or run the callback with varargs.
 When providing a callback i.e. making it asynchronous, they will no longer return the results, even if they did not yield.
 Those results will only be sent into the function now.
 When used without a callback, they will still return the values normally.
+Use `doubleVectors` and `doubleAngles` to write vectors and angles as doubles instead of floats.
+Defaults to floats.
 * `safeNet.init(function callback or nil)` can be used to easily handle client ping and server response for initializations.
 E.g. clients ping the server when they spawn (does not have to be immediately) and the server responds with a list of props (not necessarily immediately).
 See example code at the bottom.
 When called on the client, it will ping the server, and if a callback is given, will run the callback with the server's response (will be varargs i.e. server responds with 2 vars, callback is called with 2 args).
 The server will keep a queue of players who pinged until `safeNet.init()` is called on the server.
 Then it will respond to all players in the queue and will immediately respond to incoming pings afterwards.
 If a callback is provided, the values returned by the it will be sent to the client.
 The callback passed to `safeNet.init()` on the server will be called with the player who pinged as an argument.
 * `safeNet.writeBools(booleans ...)` writes up to 8 booleans in the same amount of bytes (1) as `safeNet.writeBool()`
 * `safeNet.readBools(number count)` reads up to 8 booleans written by `safeNet.writeBools()`.
 Returns varargs.
 * `safeNet.writeBits(numbers ...)` writes up to 8 bits in the same amount of bytes (1) as `safeNet.writeBit()`.
 If a number is 0, a 0 is written; otherwise a 1 is written.
 * `safeNet.readBits(number count)` reads up to 8 booleans written by `safeNet.writeBools()`.
 Returns varargs.
+* `safeNet.writeVectorDouble(Vector v)` Writes a Vector using doubles instead of floats.
+* `safeNet.writeAngleDouble(Angle a)` Writes an Angle using doubles instead of floats.

 [//]: # (Hello)
   Read and write functions